aviaryan/Kissanime-Batch-Downloader/README.md

 Download instructions
 ======================

+Grab the latest release from here - https://github.com/Vergo777/Kissanime-LinkDownload/releases

-Download the zip file from here - http://a.pomf.se/sqbvdz.zip
+Alternatively, download the zip file from here - http://a.pomf.se/sqbvdz.zip

 Extract the two files within, put them in the same directory and click on KissanimeLinks.exe